 Costa Brava, or the wild coast, stretches from Blanes to the French border.
-Like a saw blade, the rugged coast is marked with hundreds of tiny coves and capes.
-Each one holds a surprise.
+Like a saw blade, hundreds of tiny coves and capes mark the rugged coast and each one holds a surprise.
 I went to the Costa Brava searching for pristine waters, fresh seafood, and coastal trails.
-But I also found an unexpected botanical treasure; the Jardins de Cap Roig.
+But I also found an unexpected botanical treasure: the Jardins de Cap Roig.
 Perched on cliffs that tower above the Mediterranean Sea, the botanical gardens of Cap Roig will delight garden lovers with exotic plant collections and stunning views.

 Located less than three kilometers south of Calella de Palafrugell, the gardens were created in 1927 by tsarist colonel Nicolai Woevodsky and English aristocrat Dorothy Webster.
-The couple was drawn to the Costa Brava’s rugged, unspoiled beauty.
+The couple was drawn to Costa Brava’s rugged, unspoiled beauty.
 Dorothy was a passionate gardener and Nicolai an architect; together, they spent decades creating one of the most beautiful gardens on the Mediterranean Coast.
-If you’re looking for things to do in Costa Brava, consider a visit to this delightful botanical garden.
-Not only do the Jardins de Cap Roig offer botanical beauty, visitors can also delight in breathtaking views of the Costa Brava coastline.
+If you’re looking for things to do in Costa Brava, consider a visit to this fantastic botanical garden.
+Not only do the Jardins de Cap Roig offer botanical beauty, but visitors can also enjoy breathtaking views of the Costa Brava coastline.

 Garden of Many Terraces

-As you walk, the neatly trimmed gardens transport you from one botanic world to the next.
-The Jardin de Cap Roig contains an impressive number of botanical specimens, more than 1000 grow within the garden.
+As you walk, the neatly trimmed garden transport you from one botanic world to the next.
+The Jardin de Cap Roig contains an impressive number of botanical specimens, more than 1,000 grow within the garden.
 While the garden as a whole is lovely, the palm, geranium, and cactus collections were the stars of the garden.

 Palm Tree Garden

-Upon entering the Jardins de Cap Roig, one of the first gardens you’ll visit is the Palm Tree Garden.
+Upon entering the Jardins de Cap Roig, one of the first gardens you’ll encounter is the Palm Tree Garden.
 Here, a diverse array of palms, cycads, and grasses grow.
-You’ll find Chamaerops humilis cerasifera, Cycas revoluta, and Phoenix roebelenii.
-And my personal favorite, the giant cycad palm (Macrozamia moorei).
-Unlike most cycads, M. moorei actually forms a thick palm-like trunk and can grow to almost 15 feet across.
+You’ll find Chamaerops humilis cerasifera, Cycas revoluta, and Phoenix roebelenii and my personal favorite, the giant cycad palm (Macrozamia moorei).
+Unlike most cycads, M. moorei actually forms a massive aerial trunk and can grow up to 30 feet in the wild.
 Beneath the palms and cycads, soft beds of grasses contrast their structural leaves.